AndreWohnsland/CocktailBerry/docs/faq.md

 ### How to Change Settings

 Under the 4th tab (bottles), you will find a gear icon, click on it.
-Enter the password (default is 1234), enter, click on configuration.
+Enter the password (default is 1234 on older versions or none at latest), enter, click on configuration.
 There, you will be able to change all possible settings.
 See [Setup](setup.md#setting-up-the-machine-modifying-other-values) for a detailed explanation of the configuration options.
 The values will also be validated before a change is applies.